 Earth Sciences Field Experience

-The Dickinson College Earth Sciences Department offers students a wealth of excellent opportunities to study science in the field, both domestically and abroad.
-The Earth Sciences Department prides itself on being the 'global' science at Dickinson College and encourages students to observe geologic processes where they are occurring.
-Field opportunities range from trips over a few days to semester-long immersion experiences.
-Click on a link below to see examples of where different programs travel to, or click on an area of the map for a description of the Earth Sciences Department's activities at that location.
+The Dickinson College Earth Sciences Department offers students a wealth of excellent opportunities to do science in the field, both domestically and abroad.
+The Earth Sciences Department prides itself on being the 'global' science at Dickinson College and encourages students to observe earth processes where they are occurring.
+To see a list of all one on one student-faculty research field experiences click here.
+Larger group field opportunities range from class trips over a few days to week long departmental trips to semester long immersion experiences.

 Greenland Expedition 2014

 Thanks to the ongoing generosity of John (GEOL '78) and Susan Pohl ('80), the Earth Sciences department sent another five member team (Ben Edwards, Ariana Auerbach '16, Katie Mattern '16, Amanda Santilla '17, Will Kochtitzky '16) to explore geology and climate change, this time near the second largest ice sheet on earth in Greenland.
 The group spent 10 days in Greenland (via Iceland) during August 2014 to examine Paleopreterozoic metamorphic rocks, glacial erosional features, and icebergs.

 The Trip included hiking to see an active, retreating glacier, retreating glacier on Ammassalik Island, examining cm-size garnets in granulite facies gneisses, kayaking with icebergs, close-up (but unplanned) observations of polar bears, distant view of Fin and Minke whales, examination of stone-peat huts and burial sites, and a visit to an active tide-water glacier.